-- Know how to commit all the way to the end
+- How to follow through all the way to success

-- Discover what it means to truly “change the game” and leave a lasting legacy
+- Why it only takes one person to truly “change the game” and leave a lasting legacy

 Above the roar of the crowd and the raucous beating of his heart, Roger Bannister heard the words: “Three minutes and one second!”

 He was on the third lap of a four-lap race and had another quarter mile to go.
 He would have to run the final lap faster than he had run the third—a pace greater than 15 mph—or he would fail in his goal.

 It was a goal that had seemed so insurmountable, so impossible, that it had come to be known as “Everest on the Track.”

 On that day in May 1954, Bannister was attempting to do something that had never been done before—running a full mile in less than four minutes.
 At the time of his attempt, the previous best time of 4:01.4, run by a Swedish track athlete named Gunder Hägg, had stood unchallenged for nearly 10 years.